 Formula for Inventory Turnover Ratio

 |Stock / Inventory Turnover Ratio = Cost of Goods Sold / Average Inventory|

 Interpretation of the Ratio

-Benchmark for inventory turnover ratio depends on the industry.
-A ratio which is considered good in one industry may be bad for the other.
-For example, FMCG goods would normally have higher inventory turnover ratio because the goods are cheap and are consumed very fast and on the top they are perishable also.
-On the other hand, big machinery which is costly in nature would always have a lower inventory turnover ratio.
+A benchmark for inventory turnover ratio depends on the industry.
+A good ratio in one industry may be bad for the other.
+For example, FMCG goods would generally have a higher stock turnover ratio because the goods are cheaper and consumption is speedy, and on top, they are perishable also.
+On the other hand, big machinery that is costly in nature would always have a lower stock turnover ratio.
 The best way to benchmark this ratio is to compare the concerned company ratio to the average of its respective industry in which it falls.

 Refer to What is a Good Inventory Turnover Ratio? for more details.

 Also, refer to EFFICIENCY RATIOS for learning its other type